ept/blog/src/_posts/2015-11-10-investigatory-powers-bill.md

 criminals can hide.
 Any technology can be used for good and bad.

 It is not possible to eliminate "safe spaces" for criminals without also eliminating security from the computer systems that our daily lives depend on.
-I am worried that the Investigatory Powers Bill would effectively mandate computer systems to be insecure, and thus leave our infrastructure vulnerable to cyberattacks from people who want to do us harm.
+I am worried that the Investigatory Powers Bill would effectively [mandate computer systems to be insecure][mandate-insecure], and thus leave our infrastructure vulnerable to cyberattacks from people who want to do us harm.

 According to the [government's own report][cybercrime], cybercrime is a Tier One risk to national security, and already costs the UK £27bn per year.
 This is only going to get worse if we do not